kronihias/mcfx/README.md

 mcfx - multichannel cross plattform audio plug-in suite
 ==============

-- mcfx is a suite of multichannel vst plug-ins or standalone applications (currently meter only)
+- mcfx is a suite of multichannel vst plug-ins or standalone applications (standalone currently meter and convolver only)

 - channel count is configurable with compile time flag

 - cross plattform VST for MacOSX, Windows and Linux

-- uses the JUCE framework (www.juce.com, GPLv3)
+- uses the JUCE framework (www.juce.com, GPLv3), libsoxr (LGPL, http://soxr.sourceforge.net)

 - ready to use binaries for MacOSX (> 10.5, 32/64 bit) and Windows (32/64 bit) can be found at http://www.matthiaskronlachner.com/?p=1910